deepmodeling/dpgen/doc/troubleshooting/common-errors.md

 ## RuntimeError: find too many unsuccessfully terminated jobs.
 The ratio of failed jobs is larger than ratio_failure.
 You can set a high value for ratio_failure or check if there is something wrong with your input files.

+## Dargs: xxx is not allowed in strict mode.
+Strict format check has been applied since version 0.10.6.
+To avoid misleading users, some older-version keys that are already ignored or absorbed into default settings are not allowed to be present.
+And the expected structure of the dictionary in the param.json also differs from those before versions 0.10.6.
+This error will occur when format check finds older-fashion keys in the json file.
+Please try deleting or annotating these keys, or correspondingly modulate the json file.
+Example files in the newest format could be found in [examples](https://github.com/deepmodeling/dpgen/tree/master/examples).